heiditm/heiditm.github.io/diabetes.md

 Gender|Gender of patient
 Polyuria|Excessive urination volume, considered usually if more than 2.5 liters per day.
-Polydipsia|Excessive thirst, one of the first symptoms of diabetes Sudden Weight Loss|A significant drop in weight without a change in diet or excercise.
+Polydipsia|Excessive thirst, one of the first symptoms of diabetes Sudden Weight Loss|A significant drop in weight without a change in diet or exercise.
 Can occur in people with type 2 diabetes but more common with type 1.
 Weakness|Feeling of fatigue.
 Polyphagia|Excessive hunger that increases appetite significantly and persistently.
 One of the main symptoms of diabetes.
 Genital Thrush|A yeast infection, high sugar levels supply better conditions for infection to grow.